Why a Community Garden?

 We believe God calls us to take care of His creation, so we are dedicated to organic practices that conserve and restore the natural resources around us.
 We believe that growing food locally and organically is not only beneficial to those eating the food, but also to the greater community of plants, soil, water, and non-human animals that surround us.

 Our faith is the inspiration for this entire ministry.
 Yes, of course you don’t have to be Christian to grow and give produce, but God’s love is the example and motivation for our mission to love our community (both human and non-human).
 By providing food for those who need it, we are given the opportunity to share our knowledge and love of the ultimate sustainer, our Lord and Savior.

-Getting food from field to table is the most important religious act we perform.
 Every day, taking our sustenance from the earth and from the bodies of other animals, we enter deeply into the mystery of creation.
 Eating is practical theology, or it should be; daily it gives us the opportunity to honor God with our bodies.
 Our never-failing hunger is a steady reminder to acknowledge God as the Giver of every good gift.

 The question that must be addressed is not how to care for the planet, but how to care for each of the planet’s millions of human and natural neighborhoods, each of its millions of small pieces and parcels of land, each one of which is in some precious way different from all the others.

 At it’s best, eating is a sharing and welcoming movement that makes room for others… We don’t really understand food until we perceive, receive, and taste it in terms of its origin and end in God as the one who provides for, communes with, and ultimately reconciles creation.
 Food is God’s love made nutritious and delicious, given for the good of each other.
 The mundane act of eating is thus a daily invitation to move responsibly and gratefully within this given life.
 It is a summons to commune with the divine Life that is presupposed and made manifest in every bite.